Implosion: Never Lose Hope: Reception

-Implosion received universal acclaim from critics for the iOS version, and possesses an aggregate score of 93 out of 100 on Metacritic.
+Implosion received multiple awards, including the 2015 iOS Game of the Year for the Asia region, 2015 Bahamut ACG award and a 2014 Unity Awards Golden Cube.
+One week into the release on App Store, Implosion was ranked 7th in Top Grossing and held a 91.9% five-star rating.
+Universal acclaim was sought from critics for the iOS version, and Implosion possesses an aggregate score of 93 out of 100 on Metacritic, matching Supergiant Games' hit title Transistor.
 Shaun Musgrave of TouchArcade rated the game 5/5 stars, calling it "a well designed game with enjoyable progression, fun customization, and fairly deep mechanics", and saying that he is "head over heels for Implosion".
 Harry Slater of Pocket Gamer rated the game 9/10 and gave it the Pocket Gamer Gold Award, calling the graphics "impressive" and the control system "brilliant", while calling the story of the game "not the most original [...] in the world".
 Rob Rich of 148Apps rated the game 4.5/5 stars, saying that while the game "makes some bold claims", it "actually lives up to expectations", and calls it a "blast to play".

 The Nintendo Switch version has accumulated an aggregate score of 74 out of 100 on Metacritic.
 Justin Nation of Nintendo World Report rated the game 90/100, calling it "the best current example of an 'indie' title that looks and plays like a AAA game".